raghvendra03/66-Days-of-Data/README.md

 ### Day 35
 * Read about Inference and prediction modelling and how it can be used for modelling strategy from the book The art of Data Science.
 Completed days 8 & 9 of #30daysofml with Intro to ML.

+### Day 36
+* Today spent some time on python exercises on Leetcode.
+Watched this video on Exploratory Data Analysis in Python using pandas by @thedataprof